Length Value Model: Scalable Value Pretraining for Token-Level Length Modeling: Experiments: Validating LenVM as a Token-Level Length Signal

 \paragraph{Results.} Table~\ref{tab:lifebench_length_control} shows that LenVM substantially improves constraint following, especially in the \emph{Equal To} setting.
 For example, on Qwen2.5-7B-Instruct, LenVM improves Length Score from 30.9 to 64.8 and reduces deviation from 71\% to 44\%.
-The comparison to closed-source models is also informative: those models rely on prompt-based control, which is inherently coarse-grained, and they struggle on \emph{Equal To}, with deviations between 66\% and 135\% and scores below 54.
-By contrast, LenVM provides an explicit token-level control signal over the remaining horizon, allowing open models to achieve substantially stronger precision.
+The closed-source models obtain Equal-To deviations between $66\%$ and $135\%$ and scores below $54$ in this token-based setting.
+Against prompt Best-of-$N$, CAPEL~\citep{Xie2025PromptBasedOE}, Dynamic Feedback~\citep{Xiao2026CanLT}, and LCG~\citep{Gu2024LengthCG}, the key result is complementarity: adding LenVM to eight-call LCG raises the score from $71.3$ to $83.6$ and reduces average absolute deviation from $14.0\%$ to $5.8\%$.
+Appendix~\ref{app:additional_results} reports all two-, four-, and eight-call results.